AliMehraji/Documents/posts/kubectl-ssa-csa.md

 ## [Field management][field-mngmnt]

-</br></br>

 > The Kubernetes API server tracks managed fields for all newly created objects.
-When trying to apply an object, fields that have a different value and are owned by another manager will result in a conflict.
+When trying to apply an object, ***fields that have a different value*** **AND** ***are owned by another manager*** will result in a **conflict**.
 This is done in order to signal that the operation might undo another collaborator's changes.
 Writes to objects with managed fields can be forced, in which case the value of any conflicted field will be overridden, and the ownership will be transferred.

->
+![conflict-image][cnflicts-image]

 > Whenever a field's value does change, ownership moves from its current manager to the manager making the change.
 >
 > Compared to the (legacy) kubectl.kubernetes.io/last-applied-configuration annotation managed by kubectl, Server-Side Apply uses a more declarative approach, that tracks a user's (or client's) field management, rather than a user's last applied state.
 As a side effect of using Server-Side Apply, information about which field manager manages each field in an object also becomes available.